-Increasing two-way trade in food and fibre products will benefit producers and give consumers in both India and New Zealand greater choice.
-INTERNATIONAL With Hon.
-Indian Minister for Agriculture Shri Shivrai Chouhar At Azadpur Mandi wholesale market, from where New Zealand fruits such as apples, kiwifruit and avocados are sent off to retailers across India the agriculture minister and others to talk about these areas of cooperation.
+Increasing two-way trade in food and fibre products will benefit producers and give consumers in both India and New Zealand greater choice. the agriculture minister and others to talk about these areas of cooperation.
 And as with most things, when it's government to government, if you can have a framework agreement to sign between you, then we find that cooperation, research and perhaps, a center of excellence can grow quickly as a result.
 Are there any new bilateral agreements or frameworks being discussed that could enhance trade and cooperation in the agriculture sector?